Thorium/the-elmish-book/chapters/elm/form-inputs.md

 <resolved-image source="/images/elm/int-exn.gif" />

 Oh my, an exception in an Elmish application?!
 This is definitely a worst-case scenario because it broke a bunch of stuff.
 The event handler errored which means the `update` function isn't called.
 That caused the UI to go out-of-sync with the data.
-And all of this because we tried to parse the input as an `int` in an unsafe manner without checking whether the parsing was actually successful or not.
+And all of this is because we tried to parse the input as an `int` in an unsafe manner without checking whether the parsing was actually successful or not.

 In functional programming, the `int` function that parses the input is called a "partial" function. `int` is a partial function because it can only successfully evalute a subset of all possible inputs.
 That is to say, there are only some strings that the `int` function can successfully convert to the output type (an integer).
 For some input strings (the ones that are not properly formatted as integers) the function will throw.
 Partial functions are considered unsafe exactly because they throw and cause unexpected behaviour in the application.